 WHY DO WE NEED PERSONAL DATA?

-Your personal data is required to enable us to provide you with our products and services, to help administer your products and our business, to respond to any requests from you on the services we provide and/or to process complaints.
+Your personal data is required to enable us to comply with our contractual obligations to you, to provide you with our products and services, to help administer your products and our business, to respond to any requests from you on the services we provide and/or to process complaints.
 We will also use your personal data to develop new and market existing financial products and services that we feel that you may be interested in.

 DATA WE SHARE